gromo.modules.growing_module.GrowingModule#

 extended_forward(x: Tensor, x_ext: Tensor | None = None, use_optimal_delta: bool = True, use_extended_input: bool = True, use_extended_output: bool = True) tuple[Tensor, Tensor | None][source]#

-Forward pass of the module with layer extension and layer update scaled according to the scaling factor.
-WARNING: does not store the input and pre-activity tensors.
+Forward pass of the module with layer extension and layer update scaled according to the scaling factors: - optimal_delta_layer is scaled by optimal_delta_scaling - extended_input_layer is scaled by input_extension_scaling - extended_output_layer is scaled by output_extension_scaling WARNING: does not store the input and pre-activity tensors.
 WARNING: the scaling factor is squared for the optimal delta and linear for the extension.
 (Instead of linear for the optimal delta and root squared for the extension as in the theory).

 Parameters: